dahlstr0m/mancat-poc-inft2002/README.md

 ## Getting Started

-To get a local copy up and running follow these steps.
+To get a local copy up and running of this PoC follow these steps.

 ### Prerequisites